 Let’s say someone buys a small kitchen appliance from you.
 The person will complain to eBay that you sent a defective item.

-Part of the scam involves taking photos of the kitchen appliance to prove you sent a defective item, even though they owned the defective product before dealing with you.
+Part of the scam involves taking photos of the kitchen appliance to prove you sent a defective item, even though they owned the defective product before buying from you.

 If the buyer is successful, they’ll get a refund, but you won’t get your item back.